microsoft/ApplicationInspector/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Run ApplicationInspector with "ApplicationInspector.CLI -args -you -used"
+1. Run ApplicationInspector with "-args -you -used"
 2. Go to '...'
 3. Click on '....'
 4. Scroll down to '....'